-The following outlines when health, dental and vision coverage ends for you and your dependents.
+The following outlines when coverage under the plan ends generally for you and your dependents.
 You may be able to continue health, dental and vision coverage (and your participation in a Health Care Flexible Spending Account) after coverage ends through COBRA.

-Please refer to When Coverage Ends under each section to learn when other benefits end.
+Please refer to When Coverage Ends under each section to learn when 55 end.